 60.3.2 Tarmac tyre (dry and wet) are allowed.
 Competitors must order or obtain their tyres from the tyre company no later than 4 weeks prior to a rally held in Europe and 10 weeks before the other rallies.
 If tyres are purchased before the rally, such tyres must be presented to the supplier before pre-rally scrutineering for barcode checking.
 At pre-rally scrutineering, the tyre manufacturer will be recorded by the FIA.
 For a given rally, all tyres used by these drivers must come from the same tyre supplier.
 Type of tyres that may be used: One specification of tyre being of the same construction and pattern, supplied in two compounds at each applicable event.
 Tyres available: The quantity of 2 nd choice compound tyres will not be more than 80% of the total quantity of tyres.
 For the Monte Carlo Rally only, a third compound will be permitted and specified in the rally supplementary regulations.
-Homologation: Tarmac tyres must comply with Appendix V and be homologated by the FIA for those cars.
+Homologation: - Tarmac tyres must comply with Appendix V and be homologated by the FIA for those cars.
 60.3.3 Tarmac tyre (snow / non studded) For the Monte Carlo Rally only, an 8"x18" snow type tyre will be permitted.
-60.3.4 Tarmac tyre For the Monte Carlo Rally only, an 8"x18" snow type studded tyre will be permitted. (snow / studded) If studded tyres are permitted in a rally, the regulations on studs and the method of checking them must be: - Advised to the FIA-nominated tyre suppliers with the draft itinerary (See Art.
+60.3.4 Tarmac tyre (snow / studded) For the Monte Carlo Rally only, an 8"x18" snow type studded tyre will be permitted.
+If studded tyres are permitted in a rally, the regulations on studs and the method of checking them must be: - Advised to the FIA-nominated tyre suppliers with the draft itinerary (See Art.
 15.1) - Stated in the supplementary regulations.
 60.3.5 Gravel tyre Type of tyres that may be used: One specification of tyre being of the same construction and pattern, supplied in two compounds of which one compound shall be nominated by the FIA for use throughout each rally.
-16 tyres of the other compound may be used instead of the nominated compound.
+Type of tyres that may be used instruction and pattern, supplied in two compounds of which one compound shall be nominated by the FIA for use throughout each rally.
+Type of tyres that may be used: Type of tyres that may be used instead of the nominated compound.
 60.3.6 Snow tyre (gravel) One specification of tyre in one compound suitable for mounting on a 7"x15" rim.
 Stud details must be given in the rally supplementary regulations.
 If studded tyres are permitted in a rally, the regulations on studs and the method of checking them must be: - Advised to the FIA-nominated tyre suppliers with the draft itinerary (See Art.
 15.1) - Stated in the supplementary regulations.